wiredopposite/Jafar/README.md

 # Pre-flashing the SST49LF080A

-Program with an XBlastOS image (crcwell.bin), set Region to flash and buffer to C0000.
+Program with an XBlastOS image (crcwell.bin), set region to flash and buffer to C0000.

 ![Programming XBlastOS](https://github.com/wiredopposite/Jafar/blob/main/images/sst_programming.jpg?raw=true)